Community High School (West Chicago): History

 fitness center and dance studio are located on the west side of the building.
 In addition to new construction, the building referendum passed in 1997 included monies for the installation of new heating, ventilation, plumbing and air conditioning systems for the remaining parts of the building.

 The referendum allocated 1.8 million dollars for technology.
 Technology has been integrated into all classrooms in the school.
-The high school now has 12 fully equipped computer labs, an Online College and Career Center,a Yearbook Production Lab, and laptop computers.
+The high school now has 12 fully equipped computer labs, an Online College and Career Center, a Yearbook Production Lab, and laptop computers.

 Academics

 In 2008, West Chicago had an average composite ACT score of 20.4 and graduated 96.1% of its senior class.
-West Chicago has not made Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT comprise the assessment tools used in Illinois to fulfill the federal No Child Left Behind Act.
+West Chicago has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT comprise the assessment tools used in Illinois to fulfill the federal No Child Left Behind Act.
 Four of the school's five student subgroups did not meet minimum expectations in reading, while three did not meet minimum expectations in mathematics.